 Friends Johnnie Mae Foreman and Jo Sellers met faithfully for many years to read and discuss principles set forth in Unity Magazine published by the co-founders of Unity, Charles & Myrtle Fillmore.
 Meanwhile, in Michigan, an electronics engineer and his family were being introduced to those same principles through a minister named Rev. Jack Boland.
 After only 18 months of study, René and Marie Paré said ‘yes’ to a job opportunity that moved their entire family to Wilmington.
 To their dismay, they found there was no Unity church here.
 Eager to continue on their exciting spiritual path, they ran an ad in the Star-News, “Anyone interested in studying Unity concepts with us please call 762-4131.”
 Jo and Johnnie Mae called!
 That was June 1975.
 A year later, the Parés moved to Unity Village so that René could pursue ministerial school.

 Meanwhile, Rev. Jim Rosemergy became the senior minister of Unity of Raleigh.
 He was a man with a mission and weekly supported Unity study groups throughout Eastern North Carolina - Wilmington included.
-With his stewardship, the group grew in size and began renting a tiny two-room house once a week.
+With his stewardship, the group grew in size and began renting a tiny two-room house.
 When it came up for sale, Unity of Raleigh financed the purchase of the building along with the adjacent property.
 Growth expanded further with the return of Rev. René in 1986.
 Ten years later the ‘old’ church became our present fellowship hall and offices while a new metal framed building housing the sanctuary and Youth Education classrooms, and adult meeting spaces was completed in 1996.

 In the middle...